hsaghir/hsaghir.github.io/src/content/posts/2026-04-17-hello-again.md

 ## What's coming

 There's a pile of old drafts on VAEs, GANs, attention, and reinforcement learning that I never published.
-Some of them still hold up — I'll polish the better ones and post them, dated as historical pieces so the timeline stays honest.
+Some of them still hold up, I'll polish the better ones and post them, dated as historical pieces so the timeline stays honest.
 New writing will appear alongside them, not in place of them.